-"he shall exalt himself, and magnify himself above every god" Part of his self-deception in thinking that he is God.
+"he shall exalt himself, and magnify himself above every god" Part of the self-deception of the Antichrist is thinking that he is God.
 He will exalt himself over every false god, as well as against the true God.
-Both Antiochus and Antichrist would be quilty of this, but the Antichrist more.
+Both Antiochus and Antichrist would be guilty of this, but the Antichrist more.